Axial Age: Reception

 Usage of the term has expanded beyond Jaspers' original formulation.
 Yves Lambert argues that the Enlightenment was a Second Axial Age, including thinkers such as Isaac Newton and Albert Einstein, wherein relationships between religion, secularism, and traditional thought are changing.

-The validity of the concept has been called into question.
+A collective History of the Axial Age has been published in 2019: generally the authors contested the existence of an "identifiable Axial Age confined to a few Eurasian hotspots in the last millennium BCE" but tended to accept "axiality" as a cluster of traits emerging time and again whenever societies reached a certain threshold of scale and level of complexity.